ThatStella7922/ThatStella7922/RTX3080+GTX770-macos.md

 *...*

 *aaaaaaandd* it refused to post again.
 After this, I got extremely discouraged.
 Why wouldn't it work?
 It was the latest VBIOS I could find for the card!

+## UEFI GOP
 After complaining in the r/hackintosh server, someone told me about `GOP Updater`.
 After some intense googling (it was more like five minutes), I found [this thread](https://forums.guru3d.com/threads/display-port-gop-updater-guide-fix-blanking-screens-and-improve-monitor-compatibility.421417/) on Guru3D which linked [this thread](https://www.win-raid.com/t892f16-AMD-and-Nvidia-GOP-update-No-requests-DIY.html) on Win-Raid.
 I read the posts and started to get a general idea of how it works.

 Basically <sup>(More like extremely simplified, read first two posts on that Win-Raid thread for more detail)</sup>, this utility allows you to take a VBIOS, update the UEFI GOP inside of it, and save a modified/patched VBIOS.

-**This is the part where I say that if you do this, it is at your own risk and responsibility**.
+**This is the part where I say that if you do this, it is at your own risk and responsibility.**

 After downloading the utility and extracting it into a folder on my desktop called `gopupdate`, I looked at some of the batch files inside of it and found out that it requires Python 3.7 installed to `C:\Python37` and the `colourama` pip module installed from inside `C:\Python37\Scripts`.
 After getting those installed, I copied my `770.rom` vbios from before into the `gopupdate` folder for easy use.
 To update the GOP in it, I simply dragged the `770.rom` file onto the `GOPUpd.bat` batch file.
 If you did everthing correctly, it should show you the previous gop version and ask you if you want to update.
 Say yes, it'll do its thing and show you the updated version.
 Finish so the utility closes, and you should have a new file in the folder.
 For me it was named along the lines of `770-gopupdate.rom`.
 I could now take that VBIOS file and flash it onto my 770.
 (I ran `nvflash -i0 770-gopupdate.rom`).
 When it said it was done and asked me to reboot, I rebooted the PC but again into Windows to double check the new GOP updated VBIOS flashed correctly.
 After checking GPU-Z, the 770 was detected fine with the same version number VBIOS (but the GOP was still a newer version inside) so now I decided to shut down the PC for the moment of truth.